 Plasterboard featuring dot and dab

-For a stud, dot and dab, double thickness or insulated plasterboard wall you need our undercutting tool.
-This creates a recess to allow the gripping wings of the grip It Fixing to open.
-You can purchase the undercutting tool with your fixings.
+Dot and dab is where plasterboard is stuck to masonry wall with plasterboard adhesive.
+For a stud wall, dot and dab wall you will need our undercutting tool to use GripIt fixings.
+This creates a recess to allow the gripping wings of the fixing to open.

 What is a masonry wall?